PanaitStelian/-proiectGit/manual_testing_jira_temu.md

 The following elements are needed to be ready before the test execution phase begins:

-**(inserati lista de elemente care sunt evaluate in etapa de implementare)**
+**(inserati lista de elemente care sunt evaluate in etapa de implementare)** Objectives aimed at the Implementation and Execution of Tests stage Elements evaluated:
+A. Execution of manual tests: Carrying out the actual testing of each targeted functionality, which includes:
+-Login when creating an account: Checking if a user can create and access a new account.
+-Login with 2FA enabled: Testing authentication when 2FA is enabled and verifying the correctness of the two-step verification process.
+-Add a payment method: Verify that users can add payment methods to existing accounts and that these methods are saved correctly.
+-Add a shipping address: Test adding and validating shipping addresses to an existing account.

+B. Recording results: Documenting each test, including its success or failure, and noticing any issues.

+C.Defect reporting: Identifying and documenting defects or problems that arise during testing, such as login failure or information saving problems.

 <h3>1.6.
 Test Execution </h3>